Olga Glebova Sudeikina, decadence fairy

-In 1905 the girl graduated from the Imperial Theatre School and joined the Alexandrinsky Theatre, where she became the favorite pupil of Konstantin Varlamov.
+In 1905 she graduated from the Imperial Theatre School and joined the Alexandrinsky Theatre.
+There she became the favorite pupil of Konstantin Varlamov.

-In 1906 Olga met the love of her life – the artist Sergei Sudeikin, and went to Moscow with him.
-In January 1907 they married.
-Olga was happy, but the idyll was broken.
+A yhear later, in 1906, Olga met the love of her life – the artist Sergei Sudeikin, and went to Moscow with him.
+In January 1907 they got married.
+You know, Olga was happy, but the idyll was broken.
 Poet Mikhail Kuzmin appeared in their family life.
 She participated in Kuzmin’s musical performances, costumes and decorations were made by Sergei Sudeikin.
 Mikhail became not just Sergei’s close friend, but his… lover.
 Olga was disappointed.
-The couple parted in late 1915.
+The couple broke up in late 1915.